 The difficulty of making good creative decisions constrains human productivity.
-My work focuses on how we might make creative decisions in the future, with help from computational systems, improving speed and reliability, through a range of related research foci.
+My work focuses on how we might make decisions in the future, with help from computational systems and models of human behavior, improving speed and reliability.
+My recent work studies four areas:

 To automate design, the nuances of design decisions need to be represented computationally.
 This is challenging because even humans often don’t agree on the decisions going into a design.
 In my PhD, I introduced an automatic, grammar-based system for structuring design information DCC’16, and showed how it could be applied to design problems AI EDAM.

 Crowdsourcing tools today offer ad hoc and remote work arrangements at an unprecedented scale, yet many of the perks of traditional jobs have not yet been realized for this community.
 The Stanford Crowd Research Collective developed Daemo CSCW’17, a crowdsourcing platform aiming to mitigate many of these challenges.
 For example we introduced crowd guilds CSCW’17, to improve reputation and feedback within crowdsourcing, inspired by traditional worker guilds, Daemo Constitution CI’17, to give workers and requesters agency in platform governance, boomerang UIST’16, to incentivize honest feedback, and prototype tasks HCOMP’17, to fix tasks before they launch.